colerob1776/cloud-notes/Section 10: VPC/notes.md

 - Can add Redis/Memcached (ElastiCache) to include a caching tech
 - To store local application data & software: EBS drive (root)

+## Wordpress on AWS

+- ELB to load balance between EC2 instances in different AZs
+- EFS to share files across EC2 instances